chiefbiiko/gnark-witnejs/README.md

 # gnark-witnejs

-Gnark witness calculator in js.
+[gnark](https://github.com/Consensys/gnark) witness calculator in js.

-Computes the full witness, i.e. incl. public and secret inputs if ;)
+Serializes the full witness, i.e. incl. public and secret inputs if ;)

-+ all inputs are `bigint`s
 + the input object is flat and not nested, i.e. no inner structs
 + input fields must appear in the same order as in the golang struct
++ all inputs are `bigint`s

 ```js
 TODO